Cipher-Text/opencare/README.md

 - **Testing**: Unit tests, integration tests, and end-to-end tests
 - **UI/UX**: Design improvements and accessibility features
 - **Medical Content**: Curated medical information and resources

+## 👥 Contributors
+We are grateful for the contributions of our community members.
+Check out the [CONTRIBUTORS.md](CONTRIBUTORS.md) file for a complete list of contributors and their contributions.

 ## 📝 License